Hypergraph limits: a regularity approach: Limits of graphons

 Recall that a graphon is a symmetric measurable function $W \colon [0,1]^2 \to [0,1]$.
 For any measure preserving bijection $\phi \colon [0,1] \to [0,1]$ and any graphon $W$, define $W^\phi$ by $W^\phi (x,y) = W(\phi(x),\phi(y))$.
 We define the cut distance between graphons by

 where the infimum is taken over all measure preserving bijections $\phi \colon [0,1] \to [0,1]$.
-The cut distance can be defined for pairs of graphs by considering their associated graphons, although we will stick with the analytic language here.
+The cut distance can be defined for pairs of graphs by considering their associated graphons.
 Graphs that are close in cut distance are also close in homomorphism densities, by the following counting lemma.

 \begin{lemma}[Counting lemma] For any graphons $U$ and $W$ and any graph $F$, we have

 where $e(F)$ is the number of edges of $F$. \end{lemma}

 We illustrate the proof through the example $F = K_3$.